rubyiscoding/Book-Tracking/README.md

 3. Scaffolding views that the editor created for SelectListItems didnt work for me as it was not passing the value of the dropdown list.
 However, I have implemented a workaround for that.
 4. I followed the instructions provided during the class to implement the database and entities.
 I was able to create the migration scripts and successfully update the database with the created migration scripts.

-# Screenshots of the UI
+# Screenshots of Books UI

 ## Landing Page
 <img width="1440" alt="image" src="https://github.com/rubyiscoding/Book-Tracking/assets/74127503/001b2316-5168-4c11-8d61-2f0669199582">